Jeffrey Jacquet

 Jeffrey Michael Jacquet (born October 15, 1966) is a former American actor perhaps best known for his television roles as Eugene in the first season of the ABC sitcom Mork & Mindy and as Jeremy Saldino on the CBS science-fiction adventure series Whiz Kids.

 Life and career

 Jacquet started his career as a child actor in 1978 in the films Return from Witch Mountain and Bloodbrothers.
 Later that year, he was cast as Eugene in the first season of Mork & Mindy.
 Eugene was a 12-year-old kid who was a friend of Mork's, and took violin lessons from Cora, Mindy's grandmother.
 Jacquet was let go after the first season, when the producers decided to take the show in another direction.
-When he left the show, he went on to appear in a handful of other projects including Wholly Moses!, Whiz Kids as well as appearances in television shows such as The Jeffersons, Simon & Simon and Our House.
+When he left the show, he went on to appear in a handful of other projects including Wholly Moses! and Whiz Kids, as well as appearances in television shows such as The Jeffersons, Simon & Simon and Our House.

 Since retiring from acting, Jacquet has been working as a lawyer in Los Angeles, California since 1993.